ASUPG/M31DB/README.md

 M31DB works in a very simple way.
 Basically, M31DB is a CLI Tool or a  library to interact with JSON but it hides JSON from you by simplifying it to something that is easier to understand that looks like this (x='y',z='y') yeah this looks like CSV with Keys and Values insted of just Values if you want to know more checkout [How It Works?](https://m31db.github.io/how-it-works.html)
 ## License

-M31DB is licensed under the GNU General Public License V3.
+M31DB is licensed under the BSD-3 Clause License.
 See the [LICENSE](LICENSE) file for details.